AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **If you open the Note Window**, and then run the `note` command again, the original Note Window will remain minimized, and no new Note Window will appear.
+The remedy is to manually restore the minimized Note Window.
+4. **If you use any other means apart from the note window that ScoopBook opens to edit a note**, (eg. notepad) we cannot guarantee that your edits will be saved.
+This may be because of an encoding incompatibility between your text editor and ScoopBook's.
+Please use the note window that ScoopBook opens to edit the note.
+5. **Text fields in the GUI**: Currently, text fields that are too long may be cut off in the GUI.
+We will introduce scrolling as a feature to enable viewing these fields in full in future releases.
+6. **Adding a contact with placeholder values**: Currently, we do not prevent the user from adding a contact with placeholder values.
+This is because we want to allow the user to add a contact with only a name and one other field, and we chose these placeholder values as unlikely values that would be used for a contact.
+    1. Regardless, we acknowledge that this may lead to confusion as these contact fields deliberately added with placeholder values will not be displayed in the contact list.
+We will fix this in future releases.
+8. **Finding a contact**: Currently, the `find` command performs an `OR` search.
+While all contacts matching at least one keyword will be returned, they are not sorted according to the highest similarity or match.
+We will improve this in future releases.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary